Croatia renews pressure for greater say in oil group INA

 “That is something we need to resolve, but not in a way that could threaten INA’s results.
 We want INA to be successful and this is happening.
 INA will end this year with a profit again,” Cacic said.

-MOL said this week INA’s management structure was organised so as to make the decision-making process as efficient as possible and that the management board convened whenever necessary, contrary to complaints from its Croatian members.
-(Reporting by Igor Ilic; Editing by Zoran Radosavljevic and David Holmes)
+MOL said this week INA’s management structure was organized so as to make the decision-making process as efficient as possible and that the management board convened whenever necessary, contrary to complaints from its Croatian members.